animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap.md

-documentation\] explains, snapshots let you save and subsequently reload the cached data later, which can be useful for moving data between environments, such as from production to a staging or test environment in order to reproduce data-related issues in a controlled context.
+documentation\] explains, snapshots let you save and subsequently reload the cached data later, which can be useful for moving data between environments, such as from production to a staging or test environment to reproduce data-related issues in a controlled context.
 You can combine Spring Data for GemFire's Snapshot Service support with [Spring's bean definition profiles](https://docs.spring.io/spring/docs/current/spring-framework-reference/htmlsingle/#beans-definition-profiles)